LycorisAurea/trace_analysis/README.md

 If you need the items of packet header to do another things, you can import the class `PacketAnalysis` in `analysis.py`.
 There are 2 class in `analysis.py` : `PacketAnalysis` and `TracePlot`. `PacketAnalysis` can parse and collect the information of packet header; `TracePlot` inherits the `PacketAnalysis`, can make charts additionally.
 So you can use `PacketAnalysis` independently if you don't need the charts.
 Here are some examples.

-- Get entropy and distinct items
+- Get Entropy and distinct items
   More methods are in class `PacketAnalysis` in `analysis.py`.

   ``` Python